 - Photochemotherapy: also called PUVA.
 This consists of the combination of UVA radiation after giving a topical or oral dose of psoralens.
 These act as a photosensitizer.
 This is an alternative for patients who don’t get results with UVB.
 This is because PUVA has a greater efficiency and a longer-lasting effect.
 However, it’s associated with basiloma (cellular carcinoma) and melanoma.

 Systemic treatment is recommended if other therapies don’t work.
 This treatment is based on the administration of:

 Of these medications, the most used is methotrexate.
 This is especially true if you use it for a long time.

 In this case, the patient should be monitored due to its severe adverse effects.
-Also, you should avoid getting pregnant for three months after treatment with this drug.
+You should also avoid getting pregnant for three months after treatment with this drug.
 This applies to both women and men.

 Acitretin, a vitamin A synthetic analog, can be considered as an alternative for patients with pustular psoriasis who are immunosuppressed and can’t use immunosuppressant medication.

 This can be combined with UVB or PUVA.
 However, it’s less effective than cyclosporin.
 In addition, it keeps its teratogenicity up to 2 years after the treatment.

 These are only used on patients who can’t take or are intolerant to PUVA and systemic oral treatments.